rerun-io/rerun/docs/content/getting-started/quick-start/python.md

 After exploring a built-in example, let's create some data ourselves.
 We will start with an extremely simplified version of this dataset that just logs 1 dimension of points instead of 3.

-Create a new python script with the following code:
+Create a new Python script with the following code:

 ```python
 import rerun as rr  # NOTE: `rerun`, not `rerun-sdk`!